Support

 Where do I find the tech specs and frequency response graphs for each microphone?

-From our products page, choose the mic you're interested in.
+From our Products page, choose the mic you're interested in.
 Scroll down the page to the tech specs section where there is also a button to download the full Technical Data sheet, which includes the frequency response graph.

-I've accidentally damaged my microphone, what can I do?"
+I've accidentally damaged my microphone, what can I do?

 First of all, don't panic!
 We've only once had to deal with a mic beyond repair, and that had been submerged in flood water for two weeks.
 Everything else, we are confident to say, is fixable.